Select Page

 There were several key factors that led to the Berlin Blockade:

-• The ideological divide: After World War II, Germany was divided into four occupation zones controlled by the Soviet Union, the United States, Great Britain, and France.
-Tensions grew between the communist Soviet Union and the Western democracies, leading to political and ideological differences.
+- The ideological divide: The outcome of the Second World War was followed by the division of Germany into four zones controlled respectively, by the Soviet Union, United State, Great Britain and France.
+There are political and ideological splits between communism of the Soviet Union and the western demos, again tensions are likely to rise.

 The Blockade’s Impact